arkency/posts/posts/2013-09-21-throw-away-sprockets-use-unix.md

 __deep_thought.coffee__:

+    #!coffeescript
     #import "answer.coffee"

     console.log "The answer to the Ultimate Question is #{answer}"

-Now let's run the preprocessor and see what happens (blank lines removed).
+Now let's run the preprocessor and see what happens.

+    #!coffeescript
     $ cpp -P deep_thought.coffee
     answer = 42
     console.log "The answer to the Ultimate Question is #{answer}"